21 sections.

 Every item has a unique QR code.
 Print them onto labels (see section 8.5) and stick them on the items.
 The QR encodes one URL: scanning it, even from your phone's native Camera app, opens the matching item in Stagers Hub.

-The in-app Scan page (sidebar or mobile nav) gives you four purpose-built scanning workflows.
+The in-app Scan page (sidebar on desktop, hamburger menu or bottom tab bar on mobile) gives you four purpose-built scanning workflows.
 Camera access is needed for all of them.

 6.1 Default scan: action sheet